The Devils You Know — and the One You Don't

 Episode Guests (in order of appearance):

-A related story about Texas regional trail projects will appear in an edition of Texas Parks & Wildlife Magazine later this year.
-You can find that stories and more about the Texas outdoors at tpwmagazine.com.
-If you want to get copies of our beautiful, glossy magazine delivered straight to your mailbox, you can subscribe for only $2.00 a month.
+Read more about our expedition on the Devils River in the July 2025 issue of Texas Parks and Wildlife Magazine.
+You can read more stories about the Texas outdoors at tpwmagazine.com.
+If you want to get copies of our beautiful, glossy magazine delivered straight to your mailbox, you can subscribe here for only $2.00 a month.
 And if you want to keep up on live events and behind-the-scenes takes, follow the magazine on Instagram at @tpwmagazine.

 Keep up with other agency news on Facebook or Instagram at @texasparkswildlife.

 Our theme music is by Walker Lukens and Grant Eppley.
 And, if you like our song, you might also like the album Walker produced for the Texas Parks & Wildlife Foundation.
 Sales from the album benefit TPWD's conservation work.
-Listen to Texas Wild at texaswildalbum.org.
+Listen to it here.

 Better Outside’s artwork is by Aaron Zachary.
 Follow him on Instagram at @filmnfish.